CS2931/CSharpBrainTeasers/test/README.md

 }
 ```

-This helper method captures `Console.WriteLine()` output from the X.Run() framework for verification in tests.
+This helper method captures `Console.WriteLine()` output from the Lab.Run() framework for verification in tests.

 ### **Test Method Pattern**